Ugiser/RTR105/README.md

 **1. "Ctrl"Alt"F1"**
 Switch to the first text terminal.
 Under Linux you can have several (6 in standard setup) terminals opened at the same time

 **2. "Ctrl"Alt"Fn" (n=1..6)**
 Switch to the nth text terminal

 **3. "Ctrl"Alt"F7"**
  Switch to the first GUI terminal (if X-windows is running on this terminal)

 **4."Ctrl"Alt"t"**
 Open new terminal window
-**5. tty**
-Print the name of the terminal in which you are typing this command
-> /dev/pts/0

-**6. Tab**
-(In a text terminal) Autocomplete the command if there is only one option, or else show all the available options
-> Command 'unnname' not found, did you mean:
-command 'uname' from deb uucp

-**7. Man**
+**5. Man**
  Format and display help pages
  > man uname
  uname - print system information

-**8. Uname**
+**6. Uname**
 Print system information, print information about the machine and operating system it is run on
 > Linux